sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 0 - Closed Captions.md

 *125.39 seconds*

 ### **16** Lectures / Content
 The lectures are both in TUWEL as well as my teaching repository on GitHub, where you will find additional lecture notes in form of automatically created closed captions.
-So if you want, please go ahead and start the repository so more people will see it and add your content via issues and pull requests.
+So, if you want, please go ahead and start the repository so more people will see it and add your content via issues and pull requests.
 For example, if you fix automatic closed caption errors you will get bonus points.
 If you add lecture notes, summaries, bugfixes, etc. of course you will also be rewarded with generous bonus points.

 *45.56 seconds*

 ### **17** Exercises
 We will have two exercises this semester.
 The first is a data annotation exercise to understand the task we tried to model, but more importantly to create a test and analysis data set that all of you will use in exercise 2, which will be the larger exercise of course.
-And here we have two parts that are implemented using Python And PyTorch with neural re-ranking where you will implement and train neural re-ranking models from scratch.
-And then the second part where we use a an up and coming workflow to download already trained models from HuggingFace and create an extractive QA system with that.
+Here we have two parts that are implemented using Python and PyTorch with neural re-ranking where you will implement and train neural re-ranking models from scratch.
+And then the second part where we use a an up-and-coming workflow to download already trained models from HuggingFace and create an extractive QA system with that.

 *60.44 seconds*

 ### **18** Exercise 1
-So for the first exercise we'll see that creating annotations is time consuming, and of course if we split the task it's easier and we create more data with less time spent per person.
-So each student will spend only a few hours, something like 4 to 5 hours, for approximately 500 annotations and with that we will create a fine grained passage retrieval and extractive QA dataset that's based on MSMARCO.
-And this fine grained data does not exist yet.
+So for the first exercise we'll see that creating annotations is time consuming, and of course if we split the task it's easier, and we create more data with less time spent per person.
+E student will spend only a few hours, something like 4 to 5 hours, for approximately 500 annotations and with that we will create a fine-grained passage retrieval and extractive QA dataset that's based on MSMARCO.
+And this fine-grained data does not exist yet.
 So if we want to use something like that in Exercise 2, we have to create it ourselves.
 And the interesting part here is we of course pool together all the resources created in Exercise 1 for everyone to be able to use in Exercise 2.
-So you can then use your own work again in Exercise 2.
-And of course before we publish any data, we will completely anonymize it and remove any student IDs associated for the grading for Exercise 1.
+You can then use your own work again in Exercise 2.
+And of course, before we publish any data, we will completely anonymize it and remove any student IDs associated for the grading for Exercise 1.

 *92.39 seconds*